go-goyave/goyave/docs_src/src/guide/basics/responses.md

 #### Response.Status

-Write the given status code.
+Set the response status code.
 Calling this method a second time will have no effect.

 | Parameters   | Return |
 |--------------|--------|